 Security

-- Monitor usage - Review integration activity in platform audit logs.
+Review integration activity through platform audit logs.

 Configuration

-- Test thoroughly - Validate integration behavior with various conversation scenarios.
+Validate integration behavior across multiple conversation scenarios.

-- Cache frequently accessed data - Use dynamic variables for session-specific data.
+Cache frequently accessed data

 Troubleshooting